yasirbhutta/yasirbhutta.github.io/matlab/docs/cve.md

 circumference = 2 * (w + h);

 % Display the result
-fprintf('The circumference of the rectangle with width %.2f and height %.2f is %.2f.\n', w, h, circumference);
+disp(circumference)
 ```

 In this example, we define the width and height of the rectangle as `w=5` and `h=10`, respectively.
 Then, we use the formula for the circumference of a rectangle, which is `2 * (width + height)`, to calculate the circumference.
-Finally, we use the `fprintf` function to display the result, which is the circumference of the rectangle with two decimal places.
+Finally, we use the `disp` function to display the result, which is the circumference of the rectangle with two decimal places.

 You can adjust the values of `w` and `h` to calculate the circumference of a rectangle with different dimensions.